wedevelopcoffee/wPower/README.md

 Furthermore, migrations are a breeze.

 # How to use it
 Clone the template and run `composer install` to include the extra packages.
 To make creating tests a bit easier, the package is designed to use automatic Dependency Injection.
 You are not required to use the same method (and it is a simple implementation) but it can help you with writing your tests better.

+# Database
+To migrate tables, use the `WeDevelopCoffee\wPower\Core\Activate->enableFeature($feature);` command when activating an module.
+This adds the tables to be migrated for the specific feature.

+To add your own migrations, add the following in your activation code: `WeDevelopCoffee\wPower\Core\Activate->addMigrationPath($migrationPath);`.

+To migrate the tables, include the following in your activation code: `WeDevelopCoffee\wPower\Core\Activate->migrate();` The enableFeature function or addMigrationPath method can be used separately, but require both the migrate method to be ran in order to be effective.

 # Routing
 ## Admin pages